NextronSystems/asgard-manual/administration/syslog.rst

 .. hint::
    This chapter is optional

-To configure Syslog Forwarding of logs, you can set the ``--syslog`` flag during scans.
+To configure Syslog Forwarding of THOR logs in real-time, you can set the ``--syslog`` flag during scans.
 You have multiple options as to where you can send the logs.

 .. figure:: ../images/mc_syslog-flag.png
    :alt: Syslog Forwarding via --syslog flag